-Water levels at USGS-monitored Archery piezometers declined by about 30 ft between 2003 and present due to pumping at the Northwest Well located about a mile to the southwest, and pumping of domestic wells in the Tano Road area (Fig. D1).
+Water levels at USGS-monitored Archery piezometers declined by about 37 ft between 2003 and present due to pumping at the Northwest Well located about a mile to the southwest, and pumping of domestic wells in the Tano Road area (Fig. D1).
 A 2009 study found 264 wells and well permits (primarily domestic wells) in the Tano Road area (JSAI, 2009), and it is likely that additional wells have been completed in the area since that time.
-The Archery Middle and Deep piezometers show short-term fluctuations in water levels in response to pumping at the Northwest Well.
-A slight upward head gradient is apparent during periods of water-level recovery.
-Between 2014 and present, water-levels declined at Archery piezometers by 9 to 24 ft (see Appendix E).
-Archery Shallow piezometer has shown a long-term average decline rate of 2 ft/yr, which is likely due to local and regional pumping effects.
-Pumping effects from the Northwest Well are more pronounced in the deeper aquifer in which the Archery Middle and Deep piezometers are installed, whereas the effects are averaged out and muted in the shallow aquifer in which the Archery Shallow piezometer is installed, and from which most domestic wells obtain water supply.
+The Archery Middle and Deep piezometers show short-term fluctuations of about 25 ft in water levels in response to pumping at the Northwest Well.
+A slight upward head gradient is apparent during periods of water-level recovery (heads in Middle and Deep piezometers higher than in Shallow piezometer).
+Between 2014 and present, water levels declined at Archery Shallow piezometer by 12 ft, whereas water levels in the Archery Middle and